 The desirability of increasing flights to and from Haneda, which is closer to Tokyo than Narita, is under discussion.
-According to the MLIT's website, if the flights are increased as planned, the number of international flights will increase from 60,000 per year (2015) to 99,000 per year (2020).
+According to the MLIT's website, if the flights are increased as planned, the number of international flights will increase from 60,000 per year (2015) to 99,000 per year (2020), although due to the COVID-19 pandemic, it is uncertain whether this plan will be maintained.
 The increase will be accompanied by changes in flight routes.
 In any case, the MLIT plans to continue discussions with residents near Haneda airport and the flight routes, and other concerned people.
 It plans to implement suitable methods to properly deal with effects that the increase may have on the environment.